English / Español

 - Review our Educational Activities for activities to do with your group before, during and after your visit.

-- Help students find answers to questions they have about the exhibits by reading the written labels and talking with Aquarium Guides (in rust-colored jackets).
+- Help students find answers to questions they have about the exhibits by reading the written labels and talking with Aquarium Guides (in rust-colored jackets or khaki vests).

 What else do I need to know?

-- If a student gets lost or injured, go to the Information Desk near the main entrance.
+- If a student gets lost or injured, go to the Information Desk near the Main Entrance or ask any Aquarium staff member or volunteer for assistance.

 - For shopping, use the Ocean Discovery Store near the gray whale model.
 It carries popular, affordable items.
 You must accompany your students in the store.